 1) The science filter wheel motor encoder is sometimes found to be outside the specified window of 100 encoder counts, which corresponds to 0.03 inch at the edge of the filter wheel.
 The filters all weigh the same amount to within 4 oz., so it is not an out-of-balance problem.
 Measurements indicate that the motor encoder is drifting but that friction is actually keeping the wheel in position.
-No further action is being taken.
+No further action is planned.

-2) The actual TV focus is systematically positive relative to the desired value by up to 10 motor encoder counts.
-This corresponds to a geometric focus blur of $0^{''}$, which is not detectable in the images.
-The main effect is to make it impossible to step the focus in units as small as 10 counts, as the stage thinks it is already within the desired window.
-Fixing this is a neatness issue that we will try to address, but the instrument is operable in its present state.
+2) The actual TV focus is systematically slightly positive relative to the desired value by up to 10 motor encoder counts.
+However, it may be only the motor encoder that is moving when the stage shuts off; like the science filter, the TV filter wheel itself may be properly located.
+If real, the discrepancy corresponds to a geometric focus blur of 0...1, which is not detectable in images.
+The main consequence is to make it impossible to step the focus in units as small as 10 counts, as the stage thinks it is already within the desired window.
+The instrument is operable in its present state, and no further action is planned.